-My current research interests at Marshall University stem from research experiences obtained at both Kansas State University and the University of Chicago; these interests include nanoparticle (NP) synthesis, NP super-lattice formation via self-assembly at liquid interfaces, applications of NP self-assembled membranes, and the study of colloids at interfaces.
-Recent research has primarily focused on synthesis and self-assembly of various 5-10 nm gold core NPs to make NP based structures for mechanical strength testing and water filtration applications [Patent No. - WO2013074669 - Nanoparticle-Based Desalination and Filtration System] and studying the line tension parameter of particles at liquid vapor interfaces.
-If interested, see recent peer reviewed works published in: Nature Communications & Progress in Surface Science, specifically section [3.1].
+My current research interests at Marshall University stem from my graduate student research experiences obtained at Kansas State University and my postdoctoral experiences at the University of Chicago; these interests include nanoparticle (NP) synthesis, NP super-lattice formation via self-assembly at liquid interfaces, applications of NP self-assembled membranes, and the study of colloids at interfaces.
+Recent research has primarily focused on using azo dye functionalized polycarbonate membranes for water filtration applications.
+If interested, see recent peer reviewed work, Azo-Dye-Functionalized Polycarbonate Membranes for Textile Dye and Nitrate Ion Removal, published in the journal Micromachines.
+Previous peer reviewed works published on the synthesis and self-assembly of various 5-10 nm gold core nanoparticles to make nanoparticle-based structures for mechanical strength testing and water filtration applications [Patent No. - WO2013074669 - Nanoparticle-Based Desalination and Filtration System] and studying the line tension parameter of particles at liquid vapor interfaces are available in: Nature Communications & Progress in Surface Science, specifically section [3.1], respectively.

 What is happening in the above figure?